hashicorp/terraform-provider-aws/website/docs/r/waf_regex_pattern_set.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the WAF Regex Pattern Set.
-* `arn` - The ARN of the WAF IPSet.
+* `arn` - Amazon Resource Name (ARN)

 ## Import

-WAF IPSets can be imported using their ID, e.g.
+AWS WAF Regex Pattern Set can be imported using their ID, e.g.

 ```
 $ terraform import aws_waf_regex_pattern_set.example a1b2c3d4-d5f6-7777-8888-9999aaaabbbbcccc